Responsibilities

 Upon completing the Bachelor or Master: notify our team assistant to prepare a new contract.

-Use the work-hub for knowledge management
+Use the research-hub for knowledge management

 Teaching: Contribute to evaluations, improvements and pedagogy (e.g., by contributing to teaching materials, writing teaching cases/tips).